fengxia41103/worldsnapshot/README.md

 1. `npm run build`
 2. goto `/dist`
+3. `pip install awscli`
-3. assuming you have setup your AWS account, `aws s3 sync . s3://snapshots.world/`.
+4. assuming you have setup your AWS account, `aws s3 sync . s3://snapshots.world/`.
-4. verify on a browser.
+5. verify on a browser.